Online Health Chat with Imad Najm, MD; Jorge Gonzalez-Martinez, MD, PhD; Adriana Rodriguez, MD; Chetan Malpe, MD

 Dr. Najm is Director of Cleveland Clinic's Epilepsy Center at the Cleveland Clinic Neurological Institute, Division of Neurosciences.
 Dr. Najm serves as Head of the section of adult epilepsy and clinical neurophysiology, and as Course Director of neural and musculoskeletal sciences at the Cleveland Clinic Lerner College of Medicine at Case Western Reserve University, where he is also Co-Director of basic sciences.
 Dr. Najm received his board certification in adult neurology with an added qualification in clinical neurophysiology.
 Dr. Najm has more than 19 years of experience in neuroscience, which includes conducting numerous research projects dedicated to exploring the topic of epilepsy.

-Dr. Gonzalez-Martinez is a neurosurgeon with Cleveland Clinic’s Epilepsy Center and a member of our biomedical engineering team.
-His specialty interests include epilepsy surgery, general neurosurgery, pediatric oncology neurosurgery, spine surgery, array signal processing, brain malformations causing epilepsy, brain tumors, epilepsy and epilepsy surgery in children and adolescents, mechanism of epileptogenesis, and vagus nerve stimulation.
+Dr. Gonzalez-Martinez's specialty interests include epilepsy surgery, general neurosurgery, pediatric oncology neurosurgery, spine surgery, array signal processing, brain malformations causing epilepsy, brain tumors, epilepsy and epilepsy surgery in children and adolescents, mechanism of epileptogenesis, and vagus nerve stimulation.

 Dr. Rodriguez has been a staff physician at Cleveland Clinic Florida since 2007.
 She is certified in neurology, holds memberships with the American Academy of Neurology and the American Medical Association, and has a special interest in epilepsy.